 In addition to her running accomplishments, Tshabalala is an accomplished mountaineer.
 She has climbed Mount Kilimanjaro in Tanzania, Mount Elbrus in Russia, and Mount Aconcagua in Argentina, the highest peaks in their respective continents.
 “I’m a role model because I’m proof that life is not finished when you have HIV,” she told Positive Heroes.

-On myHIVteam, the social network for people with HIV, more than 37,000 people come together to ask questions, give advice, and share their stories with others who understand life with HIV.
+On myHIVteam, the social network for people with HIV and their loved ones, more than 41,000 people come together to ask questions, give advice, and share their stories with others who understand life with HIV.

 Are you an athlete living with HIV?
 Do you have questions about leading an active lifestyle with HIV?
 Share your experience or questions in the comments below, or start a conversation by posting on your Activities page.